 Sara Blakely, a billionaire businesswoman, was a fax machine salesperson before creating her signature slim wear line, Spanx.

 Jonah Peretti, co-founder of the media sites Huffington Post and BuzzFeed, initially taught computer science to middle schoolers.

 Expect plenty of advice—usually of the discouraging kind—from friends and family when they learn that you’re exploring a career change.
 Those you know best are often the most vocal in trying to thwart your plans.

 Be prepared to field a flurry of pessimistic conjecture and doomsday scenarios.
 Know, though, that when your loved ones question your judgment, they’re not necessarily doubting your talent but trying to look out for your wellbeing.
 They may also be voicing their own inner turmoil over whether it’s time to plan their own change of careers.

 Keep in mind that pessimists avoid the unknown, while optimists invite new challenges.
 Above all, believe in yourself and follow your instincts.
-Don’t let fear of change paralyze you from seeking out your new career path.
+Don’t let your fear of change paralyze you from seeking out your new career path.

 Project an aura of enthusiasm, energy, and passion.
 You’ll find it’s contagious.